-There will be many businesses out there that don’t have an intranet and will be thinking “Is it right for us?”.
+There will be many businesses out there that don’t have intranet software and will be thinking “Is it right for us?”.
 In short, if that company employs two or more people the answer will be a resounding “YES!”.

 Smaller businesses (Small and Medium Size Enterprises - SMEs) have in the past tended to have a reputation for great internal communication and collaboration.
 Fewer employees working in close proximity to each other meant that if one wanted to know something or get something known all they’d have to do is get up and walk a few paces to the next desk.
 However, with even the smallest organizations now under pressure to offer flexible working this is no longer always the case.
 Staff can now be working from anywhere at any time, but still need to be able to collaborate and communicate with colleagues.
 As such, SMEs need effective intranet solutions as much as large corporations.

 7 steps to rapidly launch a remote work solution